Przemyslaw2077/animalShelter/README.md

 ### Animal details
-Here you can see all information about animal, at the end is button that allow you to adopt that animal.
+Here you can see all information about animal, at the end is buttons that allow you to adopt that animal, delete it or update.

 ### Adoption
 There will be some information about the animal you have selected.